 Since the family resource center initiative began in 2009, including with other interventions in child welfare and demographic changes, San Francisco has seen a reduction in the rate of children in foster care by 52% and the rate of substantiated child maltreatment has dropped by more than 60%.

 Safe & Sound also raises awareness and advocates for laws, policies, protocols, and evidence-informed practices that advance the prevention of child abuse and neglect.
-Safe & Sound, in partnership with the University of California, Berkeley’s Hass School of Business, recently published “The Economics of Child Abuse: A Study of California,” finding that the cumulative financial impact on the state for the 71,289 verified child abuse victims in 2017 was $19.31 billion — a sum that could send more than 2 million children to preschool.
+Safe & Sound, in partnership with the University of California, Berkeley’s Hass School of Business, recently published “The Economics of Child Abuse: California & its Counties,” finding that the cumulative financial impact on the state for the 59,971 verified child abuse victims in 2020 was $23.9 billion — a sum that could send 2 million children to preschool.
 The study computed costs of child welfare, special education, incarceration, health care, and loss of productivity.
 The report also identifies risk factors that can be mitigated and protective factors that can be promoted throughout the state, advocating for the importance to come together to protect children, strengthen families, and build communities.

 1 Information in this brief was obtained during a February 19, 2019, site visit to the Safe & Sound Family Resource Center that included interviews with Chief Executive Officer Katie Albright, Chief Development Officer Shannon White Cogen, and Senior Clinical Projects Director Malcolm Gaines.